HewlettPackard/squest/docs/manual/advanced/validators.md

 # Field validators

-Field validators are python modules that can be added as plugin to perform a custom check on a form field.
+Field validators are Python modules that can be added as plugin to perform custom checks on an [operation survey field](../service_catalog/operation.md#survey).

 ## Create a field validator